jannepikkarainen/whatsuphome/FEATURES.md

 - All the usual router stuff over SNMP
 - NetFlow (coming soon, maybe)

-# HP LaserJet MFP M28a
+# HP LaserJet Pro MFP M28a
 - An USB-connected laser printer
 - Monitored using ipptool
+- Returns back printer states, uptime, remaining toner level, firmware version, some other details

 # Jenkins
 - What, who wouldn't have Jenkins at home?
 Monitored using the standard Zabbix Jenkins template